aashimgarg/Face-detector/README.md

-This project is a react app.
+This project is made using React framework.
 I have made this with react because it is easy to make ,easy to understand and it is easy to deploy as it can be deployed with Azure , Netlify , AWS Amlify etc.
 When you will build your environment will have everything for example:-
 1. React, JSX support which is required for the project.
 2. Autoprefixed CSS which is very helpful as we do not have to use webkit.